timwhitlock/wp-twitter-api/README.md

 * Compatible with the new Twitter API 1.1
 * OAuth flow connects your Twitter account via Wordpress admin
 * Access to a common Twitter API client that any plugin can use
-* Caching of API responses - currently only supports APC.
+* Caching of API responses
+* Light-weight: uses Wordpress utilities where possible

 ## Example plugin